khakhalin/notes/00_words_to_lookup.md

 * https://www.byte-by-byte.com/google-interview/ - check other topics
 * Hungarian algorithm
 * minimum cut (on graphs), with related topics
+* Operations Research - the type of DS they do for logistics.
+Flip through a book?

 # Python and tools
 * How does garbage collection work in Python?
 What's the logic, and how fast is it? ([link](https://gist.github.com/osavsunenko-ring/205fa72c65d6343eaede0dc43f1c79d4))